1. The data controller is HSR UK

 - IT systems are secure, with regular security testing programme in place.

-- Data protection training is done by all staff as part of their probation.
+- Data protection training is undertaken by all staff as part of their probation.

 9. Where our data is stored

 Data is stored on premise at the Nuffield Trust offices in London.
 Where cloud hosted systems are in use, the data is stored in the EEA.

 11. Our data retention policy